 Which countries have TPS designations?

-Salvadorans, Hondurans and Haitians currently comprise the most TPS holders, totaling nearly 300,000 beneficiaries.
-El Salvador received TPS designation following two devastating earthquakes in 2001; subsequent factors, including levels of violence similar to major conflict zones around the world, led to its extension and re-designation for over 20 years.
-Hondurans were offered TPS after a 1998 hurricane took thousands of lives; like El Salvador, ongoing factors including instability and violence led to subsequent extensions and re-designations.
+Venezuelans, Salvadorans and Haitians currently comprise the most TPS holders, totaling over 700,000 beneficiaries.
+The Biden Administration determined that Venezuela met the conditions for a TPS designation in 2021 as its humanitarian crisis deepened.
+El Salvador received TPS designation following two devastating earthquakes in 2001; subsequent developments have led to its extension and re-designation for over 20 years.
 Haitians qualifying for TPS have been allowed to stay in the U.S. since the catastrophic 2010 earthquake; conditions in the country have also led to the extension and re-designation of TPS for the country.
+On February 24, 2025, DHS partially reversed the Biden administration’s July 2024 extension and redesignation of TPS for Haiti, reducing the period of protection granted to Haitians from 18-to-12 months.
+Unless extended, TPS for Haitians will expire on August 3, 2025, impacting an estimated 520,694 eligible Haitians in the US.

 Recognizing the dangers that Afghan nationals in the U.S. may face after the change in government, the Biden Administration designated TPS for Afghanistan in March of 2022.
-The administration also designated TPS for Cameroon, Ethiopia and Ukraine, allowing 75,000 Ukrainians in the U.S. to live and work in the country temporarily.
+They later also designated TPS for Cameroon, Ethiopia and Ukraine, allowing 75,000 Ukrainians in the U.S. to live and work in the country temporarily.
+In November of 2024, the administration designated TPS for Lebanon, allowing approximately 11,000 people to apply for protection.
+In the last weeks of the Biden administration, they also reissued designations for El SalvadorSudanUkraine and Venezuela, though the latter was subsequently revoked by the Trump administration.

 How does the IRC help?